Photo from Unsplash

 Fill the space with loving work,

-We should not over look the word “us.”
-It is pural and bids us send thought beyond our own individual need and remember God’s other children.
-This should always be a prayer for daily bread for our hungry neighbour as well as for ourself.
-Then while we thus enjoy our own plenty, we must share with those who have need.
+We also shouldn’t overlook the word “us.”
+It’s plural and reminds us to think beyond our own needs and remember God’s other children.
+This prayer for daily bread is also for our neighbor, as well as ourselves.
+As we enjoy our own provision, we must also share with those who are in need.

-This crust is My body broken for thee,
+This bread is My body broken for you,

-Not that which we give, but what we share,—
+Not in what we give, but in what we share,—

-For the gift without the giver is bare:
+For a gift without the giver is empty;

 Daily Word of God - May 6